tdamabhorn/Simple-Dice-Roller/README.md

 # How to set up
 Requires Python3 and an IDE that works with editting Python files

-Download the .zip, open the python file in your choice of python IDE, and run the python file
+Pull the repo or create a branch, open the python file in your choice of python IDE, and run the python file

 # How to contribute
 Please check CONTRIBUTE.md